smnookin/smnookin.github.io/_posts/2014-11-24-the-politician-and-the-prodigy.md

 ## The Prodigy

 Nadeem and Ali met through MIT’s Muslim Student Association (MSA) back in 2002.
 Nadeem had just started undergrad and Ali was starting his doctoral program.
-It may seem odd for a twenty-something doc student to be hanging around with a freshman, but here’s the thing: they were both eighteen.
+It may seem odd for a twenty-something doctoral student to be hanging around with a freshman, but here’s the thing: They were both eighteen.
 Though you won’t hear it from him, Ali’s sort of a prodigy.
-His wife Nadia explains that he graduated high school at the age of 14 then quadruple-majored in physics, math, computer science and computer engineering at Kansas State.
+His wife Nadia explains that he graduated high school at the age of 14, then quadruple-majored in physics, math, computer science and computer engineering at Kansas State.

-Ali was born in Baltimore but grew up in Colorado before heading off to college in Kansas.
+Ali was born in Baltimore, but grew up in Colorado before heading off to college in Kansas.
 He was always making random things with hammers and saws or taking things apart.

 “I remember I took apart a laptop, and every square inch of this pretty big room was parts—just little pieces everywhere,” Ali says.

 Looking around danger!awesome’s new workshop, it doesn’t appear that he’s grown out of the habit.
 Old doors, broken pots, and disassembled electronics cover the massive basement.
 It feels like a mad scientist’s lab, but stocked with wood and wires instead of potions and petri dishes.

 I visited the new space two nights before the grand opening, and instead of cleaning up, Ali and his friend, Ethan Miller, were hard at work building a steamer for cappuccinos and lattes.
-"This is bullshit,” Ali says pointing to a deconstructed espresso machine on the table.
+"This is bullshit,” Ali said, pointing to a deconstructed espresso machine on the table.
 “This shouldn't be $1,800.
-It has a good boiler but it only has one, and its job is to both produce steam and water for the espresso machine.
+It has a good boiler, but it only has one, and its job is to both produce steam and water for the espresso machine.
 And I don't think it does a good job."

-“Nah,” says Miller, a barista who’s studied coffee making for seven years.
+“Nah,” said Miller, a barista who’s studied coffee making for seven years.

 They inserted a better steam wand from a different espresso machine into a wooden case that they carved with a laser cutter.
 Next, they have to put in the wiring, connect the boiler to the steam wand, and bring in water from the outside.
-This steamer would just be for milk, but the plan is to build an espresso machine too.
+This steamer will just be for milk, but the plan is to build an espresso machine too.
 “I know we can do a better job,” Ali says.
 “Ali’s skills blow my mind,” says Dariush Nejad, danger!awesome’s Director of Operations.
 "He's always working on something cool, from making a soda rig to making a mini-arcade to perfecting a cappuccino.
 To say Ali likes coffee is an understatement.”

 ![ali coffee edited.png](/_posts/ali coffee edited.png)